An Interview with the Beekeeper

 /As versatile as it is desirable, The Homestead shepherd’s hut is designed to cater to those in need of extra space.
 Lovingly dubbed the ‘Hobby Hut’, it has become a popular choice as a studio for all kinds of pursuits.
 We visited one such hut, which has become a hive of activity for a particularly sweet pastime.

 Dressed for a visit to an apiary, without a trace of perfume or moisturiser (for the bees, you see), we find ourselves in a quintessential Cotswold village.
-Complete with leaning pub, golden-toned stone, and trees in full bloom, we turn into a driveway shaded by a towering sycamore tree.
+Complete with leaning pub, golden-toned stone, and hedgerows in full bloom, we turn into a driveway shaded by a towering sycamore tree.

 We’re here to visit Jeff and Anne, owners of a Red Sky shepherd’s hut since 2022.